-Our favorite mounting method is to use four #4 hex-head cap screws, about 3/4" long, with one #4 nylon washer between the head and the top of the board and three #4 nylon washers to act as a spacer between the bottom of the PC board and the sled.
-We hold it on with nylon-insert nuts... they don't work loose.
+If you do use metal hardware, we recommend using #4 machine screws about 3/4" long, with two #4 nylon washers to act as a spacer between the bottom of the PC board and the sled, and one nylon washer between the screw head and the top of the Quantum PC board.
+That keeps metal from touching the board directly.
+We recommend using nylon-insert nuts... they don't work loose.
 If you mount it like this, you can pretty much use whatever monster motor you may have on-hand (like the infamous O5800, for example) without fear of anything coming loose.